Mattstar64/Moonshot-project/documents/functional/functional_specification.md

 #### F. Reactions to Player Choices

-The game reacts to how players solve challenges—following mentor guidance or using creative workarounds.
+The game reacts to how players solve challenges—following mentor suggestions.
 These choices influence dialogue, world changes, and the ending.

 ### 2. Editor Features